 3.3.
 Select My Billing Account from the dropdown ("My Billing Account" is the default name for your GCP free credits and it should be the only option) and click the Create Billing project button.

 Next - Hands-on practice in a showcase workspace template

-Once you have a linked GCP Billing project, you're ready to try your own analysis on the Terra platform.
+Once you have a linked Google Cloud Billing project, you're ready to try your own analysis on the Terra platform.
 As a first step, see if one of these curated showcase workspaces is close to your use case.
 Each one includes extensive documentation as well as sample data that can be run as-is.
 To make a template you can practice in, make your own copy under your new Terra Billing project.

 To see how to make your own copy of a workspace, see this video.

 What can I do with my $300 Google Cloud credits in Terra?